Market Report: Vietnam

 Event Location

-Bangkok - High School Visits
+Hanoi - High School Visits - 1 Day

 Date